 1. Kerala Boat Festival: Some Thrill In The Calm Backwaters

 Kerala is known around the world for its backwaters.
 And the Kerala Boat Festival elevates the charm of these glistening water canals.
 The race is all about enthusiasm and most importantly team spirit and sync between the members.
-Watching this race is an enthralling affair that one shouldn’t miss while on a trip to Kerala.
+Watching this race is one of the enthralling Kerala festivals that one shouldn’t miss while on a trip to Kerala.

 What to expect: A lot of action as the most popular races – Champakulam Moolam Boat Race (Alappuzha), Nehru Trophy Boat Race (Alleppey), Payippad Jalotsavam (Payippad Lake) and Vallam Kali (Punnamada Lake) – take place.

 When is the Boat Festival celebrated: Boat Festival in Kerala is celebrated from July to September

 Kerala Boat Race 2020 dates: Nehru Boat Festival is on 8th August 2020 and the remaining three boat races in Kerala would fall in intervals from 7th September to 19th October 2016.

 A holiday in Kerala will fill you with memories.
 Witness pristine backwaters with comfortable houseboats, lush green hill stations, waterfalls, and plantations of tea and spice.
 Indulge in an ayurvedic massage or taste exotic cuisines.
 Book a Kerela holiday on TravelTriangle.
 Best prices guaranteed.